charelF/LSDEW4/notes.md

 - read first 10 lines: ``` head -n10 pageviews-20210101-automated ```
 - count number of lines: ``` cat pageviews-20210101-automated | wc -l ```

+### Other useful links

+- [Interesting and Relevant Blog post](https://techblog.wikimedia.org/2020/10/05/bot-or-not-identifying-fake-traffic-on-wikipedia/) about identifying traffic types and differences between legitimate and illegitimate traffic.
+Particularly:

+> Up to April 2020, our classification for pageviews included only two types of actors: **“users”** and **“spiders”** (self-identified crawlers like Googlebot).
+Since all traffic not self-identified as “bot” was identified as “user,” quite a significant percentage of “bot spam” traffic was tagged as “user” traffic.
+This simple classification distorted our pageview numbers, as it made it seem that there was more user traffic than there really was.
+For example, we estimated that in 2019 between 5 to 8% of desktop pageviews in English Wikipedia tagged as “user” traffic was actually coming from “bot spammers/vandals.”
+That number could be as high as 800 pageviews a second.
+We continue processing and cataloging these requests, and **from April 2020 onwards the traffic we identify as coming from spammers** is tagged with the label **“automated.”** You can see here that it represents about 5% of total traffic.